Danil-Zaripov/pinet/README.md

-# pINet
+# pinet

-Pinet is a parallel interaction nets interpreter, inspired by Inpla.
+Pinet is a (not yet) parallel interaction nets interpreter, inspired by Inpla.
 The language is Inpla's dialect.

 ## How to run